brynnehni/snowflake_data_architect/snowflake_performance_scnenario.md

 ## 📘 Scenario

-You’ve inherited a view in Snowflake that support a core business dashboard used in ThoughtSpot `V_USER_ENGAGEMENT_METRICS`.
+You’ve inherited a view in Snowflake that support a core business dashboard used in ThoughtSpot `V_USER_ENGAGEMENT_SUMMARY`.
 The dashboard has recently become sluggish, with some queries taking over 60 seconds to run.

 You’ve been asked to investigate and propose a plan to refactor these views for **performance and maintainability**.
 Initial investigation suggests that there is another view, `V_SESSION_BASE_METRICS` that is referenced within the SQL code.